SAP-samples/connecting-systems-services-integration-suite-codejam/exercises/06-add-americas-bp-dependants/README.md

     | *Method*          | GET                                                                                                                      |
     | *Authenticaton*   | None                                                                                                                     |
     | *Request Headers* | apiKey                                                                                                                   |
+- *Configure Americas process call*: In the `Route to Americas`, set the `America - Integration Process` in the `Local Integration Process` field.

-Once you've carried out all the steps above, your integration flow will look like the screenshots below
+Once you've carried out all the steps above, your integration flow will look like the screenshots below.

 ![Main integration process](assets/main-integration-process.png)
 <p align = "center">